catalyst-cloud/catalystcloud-docs/source/alarm/overview.rst

 ==================================

-This type of alarm is used for auto-healing of load balancer members in an auto-scaling group within a :ref:`Catalyst Cloud Orchestration Service <cloud-orchestration>` stack, using the ``loadbalancer_member_health`` alarm type.
+This type of alarm is used for auto-healing of load balancer members in a :ref:`Catalyst Cloud Orchestration Service <cloud-orchestration>` stack auto-scaling group, using the ``loadbalancer_member_health`` alarm type.

 Alarms of this type should be managed using the stack itself.
-For more information, see the documentation for :ref:`auto-healing on the Catalyst Cloud Orchestration Service <autohealing-on-catalyst-cloud>`.
+For more information, see the documentation for :ref:`auto-healing on the Catalyst Cloud Orchestration Service <orchestration-autohealing>`.

 .. _alarm-actions: